kevink-IAM/IAM-Analyst-Portfolio/README.md

 | **Compliance Proof** | Used Entra ID Audit Logs to confirm the successful de-provisioning (removal) of the original direct role assignments, completing the governance cleanup. |

 ### Artifacts (Stored in the `Entra ID Governance` folder)

 * **Group Standardization Screenshot:** Proof of compliant group naming and description.
 * **De-provisioning Audit Log:** Audit trail confirming the role removal action.

 ---

 ## Project 2: Okta SSO

+This project demonstrates cross-platform identity federation by configuring Okta as the Identity Provider (IdP) to seamlessly authenticate users into a third-party application using SAML 2.0.

 **Goal:** Configure and validate a successful Single Sign-On (SSO) integration using **SAML 2.0**, connecting Okta as the Identity Provider (IdP) to a test Service Provider (SP).